CHATTG1/PredictiveModeling/pm_service_supported_frameworks.md

 ### Supported Python Packages

-A list of Python packages that are supported by WML Online Deployment and Scoring service can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).
+The list of Scikit-Learn model's dependent Python packages and its versions that can be used in WML Online Deployment and Scoring service can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).

 ### Restrictions